 I like to share the details of how we manage to travel while living on a tight budget in trip reports like this one.
-Hopefully it will inspire some of you to pursue your passion, even if you think it’s financially out of reach!
-Our family lives on a tight budget and I love to travel, so I have to get creative with funding trips like this.
+Hopefully, it will inspire some of you to pursue your passion, even if you think it’s financially out of reach!

 I suffer from pretty severe winter blues, so I planned this trip to the warmest and sunniest place we could easily get to the first week in March – Fort Lauderdale, Florida.
 I’ve never been to south Florida, and Southwest flies non-stop from Raleigh to Fort Lauderdale, so that’s why we ended up going there.

 I went with my four-year-old daughter and my dad, who had been visiting us here in North Carolina.
-My husband stayed home to work and take care of things at home, though of course he was invited to come along (South Florida isn’t really his cup of tea, he said).
+My husband stayed home to work and take care of things at home.

 So here’s a breakdown of what we did and how much I paid.
 If you are new to using points and miles for free travel, you might want to check out this post on my five favorite credit cards for earning free travel!

 Our plan for this trip was the head to the beach, which is the main attraction in Fort Lauderdale.

 When we tried to visit the beach on our first day, we were practically blown off the beach.
 The wind was so strong that the sand was biting my leg and my daughter was hiding behind the famous wave wall.